Life Events - Military Service Leave

 expense.
 Faculty and staff members and dependents who want to continue

-coverage should contact the HR/Payroll Service Center.
+coverage should call the SSC Contact Center.

 - Group Life Insurance Plans.
 University, Optional, and Dependent